nextgis/docs_ngweb/source/admin_tasks.rst

 .. figure:: _static/Control_panel_whitelabel.png
    :name: Control_panel_whitelabel
    :align: center
-   :width: 15cm
+   :width: 20cm

    'White label' module in control panel

 Company logo on Web map
 ~~~~~~~~~~~~~~~~~~~~~~~

-In Control Panel, you can upload your logo in PNG format (see in:numref: `logo_whitelabel_en`) to display in the lower right corner of the map.
-If the file is not loaded, there is no logo (see in:numref: `web-map_logo`).
+In Control Panel, you can upload your logo in PNG format (see in:numref:`logo_whitelabel_en`) to display in the lower right corner of the map.
+If the file is not loaded, there is no logo (see in:numref:`web-map_logo`).

 .. figure:: _static/logo_whitelabel_en.png
    :name: logo_whitelabel_en